laisuk/OpenccNetLibGui/README.md

 ### Single Mode

 ![image01](./Assets/image01.png)

+#### Support PDF Text Extraction (Text-Embedded PDF)

 ![image04](./Assets/image04.png)

 Support most **text base** file types and **Text-Embedded PDF documents**.

-1. Paste the text or open a file you wish to convert (file/text drag and drop are supported on Windows and macOS).
+1. Paste the text or open a file (text or PDF file) you wish to convert (file/text drag and drop are supported on Windows and macOS).
 2. Select the desired conversion configuration (e.g., Simplified to Traditional).
+3. `PDF options` can be set in reight-click context menu.
-3. Click the **Process** button to see the results.
+4. Click the **Process** button to see the results.

 ---